webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 A new WACZ for the analysis run will be created in the resulting `example-qa` collection.

-By default, the QA crawl will visit all of the pages (as read from the source WACZ file(s)), however pages can further be limited by adding `--include` and `--exclude` regexes.
+By default, the analysis crawl will visit all of the pages (as read from the source WACZ file(s)), however pages can further be limited by adding `--include` and `--exclude` regexes.
 The `--limit` flag will also limit how many pages are tested.

-The QA crawl will skip over any non-HTML pages.
+The analysis crawl will skip over any non-HTML pages such as PDFs which can be relied upon to be bit-for-bit identical as long as the resource was fully fetched.

 ## Comparison Dimensions

 ### Screenshot Match

 One way to compare crawl and replay is to compare the screenshots of a page while it is being crawled with when it is being replayed.
-To make this simple, the initial viewport screenshots of each page from the crawl and replay are compared on the basis of matching pixel count.
+The initial viewport screenshots of each page from the crawl and replay are compared on the basis of pixel value similarity.
 This results in a score between 0 and 1.0 representing the percentage match between the crawl and replay screenshots for each page.
 The screenshots are stored in `urn:view:<url>` WARC resource records.

 To enable comparison on this dimension, the crawl must be run with at least the `--screenshot view` option.
 (Additional screenshot options can be added as well).

 ### Text Match

-Another way to compare the crawl and replay results is to compare the extracted text that appeears on the page, extracted from the HTML.
-This is currently done by comparing the extracted text from crawl and replay on the basis of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+Another way to compare the crawl and replay results is to use the text extracted from the HTML.
+This is done by comparing the extracted text from crawl and replay on the basis of [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 This results in a score between 0 and 1.0 representing the percentage match between the crawl and replay text for each page.
 The extracted text is stored in `urn:text:<url>` WARC resource records.

 To enable comparison on this dimension, the original crawl must be run with at least the `--text to-warc` option.
 (Additional text options can be added as well)